-It is used in many cultural dishes originating from countries like Russia, the Ukraine, Poland and Germany.
+It is used in many cultural dishes originating from countries like Ukraine, Poland, and Germany.

 Not only delicious, sauerkraut is good for you too!
 It is a good source of vitamins, breaks down proteins during digestion and can help balance stomach PH levels.
 It is easy to digest and helps purify your body from toxins and gives you more energy!
 It also helps boost your body’s immunity!
 Sounds a little like a super food to me!